Responsible Gambling in the United States

 What does it mean to gamble responsibly?

 By contrast, problem gambling is any level of gambling in which you are spending too much money gambling, too much time gambling, or both.
-Problem gambling is distinct from gambling addiction in that addicted gamblers are no longer capable of stopping.

-However, it’s probably best to consider problem gambling and gambling addiction as two points on the same spectrum.
-Very few people become gambling addicts overnight, and they usually spend quite some time as problem gamblers.
+Technically, problem gambling is distinct from gambling addiction in that addicted gamblers are no longer capable of stopping.
+However, people often use the terms interchangeably.
+And really, it’s probably best to consider problem gambling and gambling addiction as two points on the same spectrum.
+Very few people become gambling addicts overnight; they usually spend quite some time as problem gamblers.
+Besides, either way, you want to explore areas of help.

 Do I have a gambling problem?